Aldi may offer a discount shopping experience, but it also stresses me out so much that I have to grab my blood pressure pills after a big Aldi shop.

 What Aldi Says

-An Aldi Australia spokeswoman told the publication that while they “constantly review” processes they had no plans to introduce express checkouts.
+An Aldi Australia spokeswoman said that while they “constantly review” processes they had no plans to introduce express checkouts.

 “Shopping at ALDI is a unique experience, but one that we are proud of,” a statement read.
 “We constantly review our processes and are open to receiving customer feedback to ensure we continue to deliver exceptional value and great service to our customers.